OoliteProject/oolite/README.txt

 apt-get/yum install the relevant files.
 You may also need to install Mozilla Spidermonkey (libmozjs).
 On others you may need to build them from source.
 In particular, you need the SDL_Mixer library, which doesn't always come with the base SDL development kit.
-Then just type 'make', or, if you're using GNU make, 'make -f Makefile'.
+Then just type 'make'.

 If you want to make the Linux autopackage, after getting the Autopackage development kit, just type 'makeinstaller', and a package file will be